Oudarja/Chef-for-you-chatbot-NLP-project-/README.md

 Dialogflow: For natural language understanding and intent detection.
 FastAPI: To build a fast and efficient backend API.
 MySQL: For database management to store user orders and details.
+Ngrok is used to create secured tunnels to my localhost,allowing my backend server to connect to webhooks of dialogflow as  dialogflow allows https not http.Ngrok provides HTTPS tunnels, making it secure for sharing your work.
 # Features
 1. Place food orders seamlessly.
 2. Remove existing orders.